8 out of 10 small to medium businesses use social media marketing in order to drive the growth of their business.

 LinkedIn, however, is often a little bit more socially conscious and serious.

-Of course, you’re free to test otherwise.
+Of course, you’re free to test otherwise in your social media marketing service.

-Remember — post content your audience relates to and adapt your strategy to the social media platform you’re using.
+Remember — post content your audience relates to and adapt your media strategy to the social media platform you’re using.

 Now that you understand that, let’s look at some examples of valuable and entertaining content!